Racine Art Museum Association, Inc. is dedicated to the exhibition, education, collection, and preservation of contemporary visual arts.

-Presenting work from artists who create meaningful statements in craft media, RAM dispels any differentiation between fine arts and crafts and between the artist and the craftsperson.
+Presenting work from artists who create meaningful statements in craft media, Racine Art Museum (RAM) dispels any differentiation between fine arts and crafts and between the artist and the craftsperson.
 Exhibitions at RAM emphasize ideas behind the artwork, rather than following strict media categories.
-RAM also plays a vital role in arts education through Wustum Museum, where it offers community outreach programs, studio art classes and workshops taught by regionally and nationally known artists working in craft media.
+The museum also plays a vital role in arts education through RAM's Wustum Museum, where it offers community outreach programs, studio art classes and workshops taught by regionally and nationally known artists working in craft media.

 For more information about RAM, please call 262.638.8300.